What’s the Difference Between an Annulment and a Divorce?

 In order to get a marriage annulled in England or Wales, at least one spouse must have either lived in England or Wales for at least a year or had a permanent home in England or Wales for at least 6 months.

-Furthermore, it must be demonstrated that the marriage was (i) never legally valid or (ii) Voidable – Legally valid, but meets criteria that makes it voidable.
+Furthermore, it must be demonstrated that the marriage was either (i) Void – Never legally valid or (ii) Voidable – Legally valid, but meets criteria that makes it voidable.

 A marriage will be considered as never having been legally valid, and therefore void if any of the following are true:

 - Either spouse was under 16 years old at the time of marriage

 - Either spouse was already married or in a civil partnership at the time of the marriage